Blake1332/fastapi-webstore/README.md

 ```
 # Clone the repository
 git clone <repository-url>
-cd project
+cd fastapi-webstore

-# Copy environment variables example and edit with your GitLab OAuth credentials
+# Copy environment variables example and edit with your GitHub/GitLab OAuth credentials
 cp env.example .env
 #Make sure to create a goggle app password if you want to use email 2fa, its just like the gitlab one
 #https://myaccount.google.com/apppasswords

-# Start the application
+# Make sure python3 and docker are installed!
+Start the application
 docker-compose up -d
 ```
 The application will be available at http://localhost:8091